 And what a feat, for South Korea is full of mountains!
 Early European visitors to the Korean Peninsula are said to have likened the region to “a sea in a heavy gale,” because of the numerous mountain ranges snaking up and down the entire peninsula.
 About 70% of South Korea’s land is mountainous, meaning no matter your position in the country, the mountains won’t be far away.
 Autumn may well be the perfect time to go hiking South Korea’s mountains.
 But the perhaps the best mountain to enjoy the South Korea fall?
-We’d venture to say Daedunsun Mountain.
+We’d venture to say Daedunsun Mountain and its suspension bridge.

 Whether you’re planning on visiting for the South Korea fall colors or for another season, here’s our Ultimate Guide to visiting Daedunsan Mountain and the Cloud Bridge!

 This guide includes the following sections:

 - Daejon to Daedunsan

 - To Hike Daedunsan or Take the Cable Car?

 - The Cloud Bridge: Daedunsan’s Famed Suspension Bridge

 - Daedunsan: A Spectacular South Korea Fall Display

 - What to Bring to Daedunsan in Autumn